BroccoliFin/BrocoNFTCreator/README.md

-Solana NFT Creator DApp — Create and mint NFTs on Solana using Next.js, Phantom Wallet & Metaplex.
+Create and mint NFTs on Solana using Next.js, Phantom Wallet & Metaplex.
 Supports IPFS (Pinata), Shyft API for metadata, and Formspree for forms.

 ### Features